robins/gcc_compile/readme.md

 Sample Log - Rebuild failed, but fresh configure / make worked
 --------------------------------------------------------------
+Log from a run, where the first compilation attempt failed, but a fresh compilation effort succeeded.
 ```
 gcsdea1 20241009_2300 - git checkout successful.
 gcsdea1 20241009_2300 - git pull successful.